 In Guard, members spin flags, rifles, and sabers.
 They might even use other items such as ribbons, batons, bags, chairs, or other kinds of props.
 By learning and using the basics of ballet combined with the afore mentioned props a show is created.

-Nease allows students to perform on guard teams as early as the 7th grade.
+Nease allows students to perform on guard teams when they are entering 9th grade.
 While guard is under the direction of the Band Director, one does not need to be in band to participate.
 In fact, most do not.

 Color guard occurs during the fall season along with Football.
 The color guard performs with the marching band to create the show.
 The marching band plays music as well as creates formations on the field while the guard dances and spins.
 Most high school teams perform during half-time of their school’s games; as well as doing stand dances during the game.
 (Stand dances = the band plays tunes and the guard dances).